Victor Caratini Player Props: Brewers vs. Braves

 Victor Caratini At The Plate

-- Caratini is hitting .240 with five home runs and 15 walks.
+- Caratini has a double, five home runs and 15 walks while batting .248.

-- He has homered in 13.5% of his games this year, and 3.6% of his trips to the plate.
+- Looking at the 39 games he has played this year, he's hit a home run in five of them (12.8%), and in 3.4% of his trips to the dish.

-- In 40.5% of his games this year, Caratini has driven in at least one run.
-In three of those games (8.1%) he recorded two or more RBI.
+- In 38.5% of his games this season, Caratini has driven in at least one run.
+In three of those games (7.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.